 Quinnipiac University is accredited by the New England Commission of Higher Education (formerly the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc.).

 Accreditation of an institution of higher education by the commission indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer review process.
 An accredited college or university is one which has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
 Institutional integrity is also addressed through accreditation.

 Accreditation by the commission is not partial but applies to the institution as a whole.
 As such, it is not a guarantee of every course or program offered, or the competence of individual graduates.
 Rather, it provides reasonable assurance about the quality of opportunities available to students who attend the institution.
 Inquiries regarding the accreditation status by the commission should be directed to the administrative staff of the institution.
-Individuals also may contact:
+For comments and complaints, individuals may contact:

 New England Commission of Higher Education

-Quinnipiac also is accredited by the Board of Education of the state of Connecticut and is authorized by the General Assembly of the state to confer such degrees and grant such diplomas as are authorized by the office.
+Quinnipiac also is accredited by the Office of Higher Education of the State of Connecticut and is authorized by the General Assembly of the state to confer such degrees and grant such diplomas as are authorized by the office.
 Contact information for filing a complaint with the Office of Higher Education:

 The State Bar Examining Committee has approved the undergraduate programs of Quinnipiac for pre-law education.